diepfote/cheatsheets/darwin/yabai.md

 This is an unsupported configuration, likely to break in the future and leave your machine in an unknown state.

-$ csrutil disable --with nvram --with dtrace --with basesystem
+$ csrutil disable --with nvram --with dtrace --with basesystem --with kext
 ```

 #### Load scripting-addition